Ministries

 Ministry of Science, Technology, Innovation and Communication (MCTIC)

-In May 2016, the Ministry of Science, Technology and Innovation (MCTI) was merged with the Ministry of Communication, thus forming the Ministry of Science, Technology, Innovation and Communication (MCTIC).
-The MCTIC, which promotes scientific, technological, and innovation research in Brazil, is also responsible for the nation’s policies regarding space, nuclear, biosecurity, scientific, technological and innovation research, planning, coordination, supervision and control of science and technology activities, information technology development and automation, and control of the export of sensitive goods and services, which sectors are considered to be strategic.
+n May 2016, the Ministry of Science, Technology and Innovation (MCTI) was merged with the Ministry of Communication, thus forming the Ministry of Science, Technology, Innovation and Communication (MCTIC).
+The MCTIC, which promotes scientific, technological, and innovation research in Brazil, is also responsible for the nation’s policies regarding space, nuclear, biosecurity, scientific, technological and innovation research, planning, coordination, supervision and control of science and technology activities, information technology development and automation, and control of the export of sensitive goods and services, sectors considered strategic.

 In May 2016, the MCTIC launched the National Strategy for Science, Technology and Innovation (ENCTI) 2016-2019.
 In 2017, the Ministry revised and updated the document (ENCTI 2016-2022) for a new period of time.
 That strategy sets the condition that Brazil take a leap forward in scientific and technological development and raise the competitiveness of products and processes within a robust and clear National System of Science, Technology and Innovation (SNCTI).